Babylon Fortress: Situation

-Roman and Byzantine era

-In the age of Augustus the Deltaic Babylon became a town of some importance, and was the headquarters of the three legions which ensured the obedience of Egypt.
-In the Notitia Imperii, Babylon is mentioned as the quarters of Legio XIII Gemina.
-Ruins of the town and fortress are still visible a little to the north of Fostat or Old Cairo, among which are vestiges of the Great Aqueduct mentioned by Strabo and the early Arabian topographers.
+History

+Some historical sources, such as John of Nikiu, report that a fortress named Babylon was first founded by Nebuchadnezzar II circa 568 BC, at the site where an ancient Egyptian canal linked the Nile with the Red Sea.
+During an uprising, Babylonian prisoners established a stronghold between Memphis and Heliopolis, on an elevation on the east bank of the Nile.
+The canal was re-dug by the Persian king Darius (r.
+521–486 BC).

+The fortress's origins are often associated with Trajan (r.
+98–117), who created the Amnis Traianus, a reconstruction of the Red Sea canal that had fallen out of use.
+Trajan reportedly moved the mouth of the canal further south from its former location, to the site of what is now Old Cairo, where he also constructed a fortified harbor.
+The construction of the present Babylon Fortress (whose remains are visible today) has been attributed by more recent archeological research to the reign of Diocletian (r.
+285–305), who expanded the fortifications at the mouth of the canal around 300 AD.
+The large new fortress, probably made necessary after the Crisis of the Third Century, provided a considerable defense for both the land and sea routes in the region.
+The canal passed between two massive round towers and ran through the middle of the fortress.
+In later centuries, a wall was built between the two large towers to block the canal.

 The town was the seat of a Christian bishopric, a suffragan of Leontopolis, the capital and metropolitan see of the Roman province of Augustamnica Secunda.
 The names of several of its bishops are recorded.
 After the Council of Chalcedon (451), some are of those who accepted the council, but most are of those who rejected it.
 No longer a residential bishopric, Babylon is today listed by both the Eastern Orthodox Church and the Catholic Church as a titular see.

 During the Eastern Roman Empire period the city revolted against the rule of its emperor, Phocas.

-Muslim conquest and early rule

-During the Muslim conquest of Egypt the Byzantine fortress held out for about seven months before finally falling in December 640 to the Arab general 'Amr ibn al-'As.
+During the Arab conquest of Egypt the Byzantine fortress held out for about seven months before finally falling in December 640 to the Arab general 'Amr ibn al-'As.
 The history of this conquest, and of the subsequent rule of the then still Coptic Christian city by the Arabs, is told by John Bishop of Nikiû in his Chronicle, which survives now only in Ethiopic manuscripts.